ninabarzh/broomstick/content/posts/defendable-internet2.md

 Thomas Dullien (Halvar Flake) [called this out in 2017](https://lnkd.in/eUshywQU) and the question "Why are we not making a defendable internet?" was [revisited in 2022/23](https://www.youtube.com/watch?v=VRmrn1zO2GM).

-A "defendable internet" ought to mean one that is resilient and reliable, a place where data is not routinely stolen, services do not fall over every Tuesday, and personal privacy is not treated as a quaint hobby for paranoiacs.
+A "defendable internet" could mean one that is resilient and reliable, a place where data is not routinely stolen, services do not fall over every Tuesday, and personal privacy is not treated as a quaint hobby for paranoiacs.
 The technologies to build such a thing exist.
 What is missing is any genuine appetite to use them.
 The undefendable internet is not the result of ignorance or inability.
 It is the result of preference.